 As you would expect, the story went to taxes…

-Tax Free Philippines.
+Tax Free in the Philippines.
 An Illusion?

 The Philippines has territorial taxation.
 In this case it means that non-resident and resident foreign aliens are only taxed on income generated locally.
 Citizens are taxed on worldwide income.

 I have my own business in the UAE.
 When this pays out a dividend, the first idea would be that this is foreign income.
 But as I explained in Where To Pay Taxes, you also have to look at the facts.